 Nigeria’s capital city is the home of fun and tourism.
 It features top-rated hotels and interesting places to visit.
 Its the depot of the popular ‘Kilishi’, and it is one of the best holiday location options in Nigeria.

 Some interesting places to visit in Abuja include Silver Bird Galleria, Wonderland Amusement park, IBB Golf club, National Children’s Park & Zoo

-The popular metropolis is one of the most relevant states in Nigeria in terms of its economy and labor strength.
+The popular metropolis is one of the most relevant states in Nigeria in terms of its economy and labour strength.
 Lagos city is a must visit, having an almost inexhaustible list of malls, markets, beaches, hotels, clubs, and resorts to visit.
-Some interesting places to visit in Lagos include the Palms shopping mall, Quinox, Ikoyi Golf club, The Place, Bar beach, and Elegushi beach.
-Lagos is a perfect place for a weekend get away.
+Some interesting places to visit in Lagos include the Palms shopping mall, Quilox, Ikoyi Golf club, The Place, Bar beach, and Elegushi beach.
+Lagos is a perfect place for a weekend getaway.

 Kano is the second largest city in Nigeria, and just like Kaduna, the city is a commercial hub.
 Having an international airport, Mallam Aminu International Airport, the city treats visitors from within and without the country.
-Some interesting places to visit in Kano include the Kano zoo, Emirs Palace, Gidan Makama museum, Ado Bayero mall and Dala Hilll.
+Some interesting places to visit in Kano include the Kano zoo, Emirs Palace, Gidan Makama Museum, Ado Bayero mall and Dala Hill.
 Kano city is a cool place to visit.